CTECHSUL/Fazendas/README.md

+Development of farm management operations (Registration (with file upload), reading and updating).

 <h1>Cadastro de fazendas</h1>

-* Setup Django 3.2 (Python 3.8.6).
+* Setup with (Python 3.8.6).
 * Creation of a data model for mapping entities in databases.
-* Development of farm management operations (Registration (with file upload), reading and updating).

 Run:
 ```